scottt732/coredns-traefik/README.md

 Extracts FQDN's from the `Host()` and `HostSNI()` values in traefik's http router rules (Traefik's `/api/http/routers` endpoint).
 Returns a CNAME result with the traefik instance's domain.

+### Why?

+Homelab + free time.
+Prior to using traefik, I had a few nginx containers running in different vlans in my homelab.
+I would create config files by hand, setup static DNS entries, generate certs, and reverse proxy to docker containers by hand.

+Traefik took care of a lot of that for me, but I still needed to setup the static DNS entries.
+Basically I would have a single IP for traefik and a bunch of CNAMEs to it for the various containerized services.
+Rather than go into pfSense to do this every time, I figured I'd find something more automatic.
+So I spun up CoreDNS and threw this plugin together to poll the Traefik API periodically and figure out what host names I have http routers referring to.
+For each of those, I can respond with a CNAME to the Traefik server on-the-fly.

+When you pair this with Traefik's ability to configure routes and services via Docker labels, this completely automates the DNS, TLS, and reverse proxy pain when spinning up new containers.
+It's a nice stopgap until I get around to making the switch to kubernetes & should play nicely during the transition period.

 ## Compilation

 This package will always be compiled as part of CoreDNS and not in a standalone way.
 It will require you to use `go get` or as a dependency on [plugin.cfg](https://github.com/coredns/coredns/blob/master/plugin.cfg).